NaluKit/nalu/etc/wiki/10 Context.md

 The context will be instantiated by the framework and injected in every controller, filter, handler and the loader.
 All controllers, handlers, filters and the loader will have access to the same instance.

-This is a good place to store informations that should be application wide available.
+This is a good place to store information that should be application wide available.

 The context is a required attribute of the `@Application`- and (in case of a multi module project) `@Module`-annotation.